-We all take baths/showers everyday but there is a tendency for the areas around the elbow and knees to be either and/or dark, rough, scaly, patchy and/or dry.
+We all take baths/showers every day but there is a tendency for the areas around the elbow and knees to turn dark, rough, scaly, patchy and/or dry.

-These problem areas are brought about by the build up of dead skin cells over time due to constant movement of the areas i.e. leaning on the elbows, kneeling on the knees, walking, etc.
+These problem areas are brought about by the build-up of dead skin cells over time due to the constant movement of those areas i.e. leaning on the elbows, kneeling on the knees, walking, etc.

 Get ready to check in to your own spa at home and start paying special attention to those areas.
 It may look like a lot of work but once the initial preparation is done, it doesn’t take that long and the results are worth it.

-Step 1 – Remove the Dead Skin Cells with an Exfoliating Scrub
+Prep Work – Remove the Dead Skin Cells with an Exfoliating Scrub

 DIY Exfoliating Scrub Recipe